31 A.D., Fact or Fiction?

 Gabriel is specific that “after” 62 weeks are complete, “Messiah shall be cut off.”
 This is a direct reference to the death of Jesus Christ (Isa.
 53:4-6).
 Gabriel is not speaking about the start of Christ’s ministry, but the end of His physical life.

 The historic record confirms 457 B.C. marked the seventh year of Artaxerxes’ reign, thus the starting point for the 70 weeks prophecy (Ezra 7:7-9).
 Going forward 7 weeks (49 years) plus 62 weeks (434 years) puts the 69 weeks (483 years) concluding at the end of 26 A.D., using the Hebrew calendar.

 God’s Word is clear!
 Jesus Christ was not crucified in the spring of 31 A.D., but in the spring of 27 A.D., after the 62 weeks were complete.
-This also confirms the established God's Church occurred in 27 A.D. too.
+This also confirms the establishment of God's Church occurred in 27 A.D. too.